-When it comes to heating and cooling your home, everyone enjoys tearing open their monthly energy bill to realize that it’s less than they expected.
+When it comes to heating your home, everyone enjoys tearing open their monthly energy bill to realize that it’s lower than they envisioned.
 After all, who doesn’t like saving money?
-As a homeowner, knowing can be the biggest part of the struggle, and in this case, understanding the most used HVAC energy efficiency ratings can help you save money when you replace your current system.
+As a homeowner, knowing can be half the battle, and in this case, understanding the most used HVAC energy efficiency ratings can help you save money when you get rid of your current system.

 Of course, there are a large range of efficiencies for each heating and cooling product line, but because you’re an educated homeowner, you can understand what you can budget for and what you’d like to use for your home.
 To help you with your understanding, here are the most commonly used HVAC energy efficiency ratings and a breakdown of what they mean: